Seen-Been/QA-Exercise/README.md

 # QA-Exercise

-Sean Heathcote's QA portfolio. *Exercises 1-4 are found within .SPRING folder.*
+Sean H's QA project repository.
+Exercises 1-4 are present in the root folder.